Canal Place One

 1. There is NO SMOKING allowed at any time in the building common areas (halls, fire floors, front & rear stairs, garage, lobby, atrium, etc.).
 For everyone’s safety, please do not smoke in the common areas.
 People who smoke outside may not do so within 30 feet of any entrance, and should properly dispose of their cigarette butts; please do not throw them on the ground for someone else to clean up.

-2. The Association Rules and Regulations prohibit storage of personal items in common areas.
+2. The Association Policies and Procedures prohibit storage of personal items in common areas.
 This includes (but is not limited to) the fire hallways off the bedroom levels and the area around a unit’s front door.
-Because one person’s decorative table is another person’s eyesore, residents should resist the urge to personalize their entry (except as noted below).
+Because one person’s decorative table is another person’s eyesore, residents should resist the urge to personalize their entry except as noted below.

-3. Limited door mats and wall decorations ARE permitted outside a unit entry as long as they meet the following guidelines:
+3. The Board has agreed to allow door mats and wall decorations outside a unit entry as long as they meet the following guidelines:

 1. A floor mat must have a non-offensive design, may not exceed 24” x 36” x 1” thick, must have bound/finished edges, and not be made of sisal or jute or any other material that will shed fibers.